What is RICE?

 Concentrate is probably the most important element in treating active bleeding episodes.
 Use factor concentrate as directed by your bleeding disorders clinic and don’t delay in seeking treatment.

-ELEVATION involves resting the affected area in a raised position.
-If the leg is affected, it can be raised and place on a couch or chair, and arms can be propped on pillows.
+Elevation involves resting the affected area in a raised position.
+If the leg is affected, it can be raised and placed on a couch or chair and arms can be propped on pillows.

 RICE is an effective and basic treatment approach to musculoskeletal injuries, including bleeding episodes.
 Please contact the Bleeding Disorders Program if you have any questions regarding the treatment of any active or suspected bleeding episode or the application of any of the principles of the RICE treatment approach.